VR-25/acc/README.md

 > How do I report issues?

-Open issues on GitHub or contact the developer on Facebook, Telegram (preferred) or XDA (links below).
+Open issues on GitHub or contact the developer on Telegram (preferred) or XDA (links below).
 Always provide as much information as possible.
 Attach `/sdcard/Download/acc-logs-*.tgz` - generated by `acc -le` _right after_ the problem occurs.
 Refer back to `TROUBLESHOOTING > Diagnostics/Logs` for additional details.